-Ver Acting Body Date Action Sent To Due Date Result 1 President 02/28/2023 3 ASSIGNED UNDER 30 Rules Committee 03/30/2023 DAY RULE
+Ver Acting Body Date Action Sent To Due Date Result 1 President 02/28/2023 ASSIGNED UNDER 30 Rules Committee 03/30/2023

-1 [Administrative Code - Repealing Prohibitions on City Travel and Contracting Related to States with Certain Types of Discriminatory Laws] 2 Clates with Certain Types of Discriminatory Laws 3 Ordinance amending the Administrative Code to repeal Chapter 12X, and thereby 4 repeal the prohibitions on City-funded travel to a state, and the City's entering into a 5 6 contract with a contractor that has its United States headquarters in a state or where 7 any or all of the contract would be performed in a state, that allows discrimination 8 against LGBT individuals, has restrictive abortion laws, or has voter suppression laws.
-9 NOTE: Unchanged Code text and uncodified text are in plain Arial font.
+1 [Administrative Code - Repealing Prohibitions on City Travel and Contracting Related to States with Certain Types of Discriminatory Laws] 2 3 Ordinance amending the Administrative Code to repeal Chapter 12X, and thereby 4 repeal the prohibitions on City-funded travel to a state, and the City's entering into a 5 contract with a contractor that has its United States headquarters in a state or where 6 any or all of the contract would be performed in a state, that allows discrimination 7 against LGBT individuals, has restrictive abortion laws, or has voter suppression laws.
+8 9 NOTE: Unchanged Code text and uncodified text are in plain Arial font.
 Additions to Codes are in single-underline italics Times New Roman font .
 Deletions to Codes are in strikethrough italics Times New Roman font .
-10 Board amendment additions are in double-underlined Arial font.
-11 Board amendment deletions are in strikethrough Arial font.
+10 11 Board amendment additions are in double-underlined Arial font .
+Board amendment deletions are in strikethrough Arial font.
 Asterisks ( ) indicate the omission of unchanged Code 12 subsections or parts of tables.
-13 14 Be it ordained by the People of the City and County of San Francisco: 15 Section 1.
-The Administrative Code is hereby amended by repealing Chapter 12X in 16 its entirety, as follows: 17 CHAPTER 12X: PROHIBITING CITY TRAVEL AND CONTRACTING 18 IN STATES THAT ALLOW DISCRIMINATION 19 20 ARTICLE I: STATES THAT ALLOW DISCRIMINATION AGAINST LGBT INDIVIDUALS 21 SEC.
+13 Be it ordained by the People of the City and County of San Francisco: 14 Section 1.
+The Administrative Code is hereby amended by repealing Chapter 12X in 15 16 its entirety, as follows: 16 17 CHAPTER 12X: 17 PROHIBITING CITY TRAVEL AND CONTRACTING 19 IN STATES THAT ALLOW DISCRIMINATION 20 21 ARTICLE I: STATES THAT ALLOW DISCRIMINATION AGAINST LGBT INDIVIDUALS 22 SEC.
 12X.1.
 FINDINGS AND PURPOSE.
-22 - LGBT individuals are entitled to live free from discrimination on the basis of sexual 23 orientation, gender identity, and gender expression.
-San Francisco has a long history of protecting and 24 25 promoting the rights of LGBT individuals.
-San Francisco is also a city open to the free expression and protection of religious views of all kinds.
+23 -LGBT individuals are entitled to live free from discrimination on the basis of sexual 24 orientation, gender identity, and gender expression.
+San Francisco has a long history of protecting and 25 promoting the rights of LGBT individuals.
+San Francisco is also a city open to the free expression and • protection of religious views of all kinds.